Marinko Matosevic

-Marinko Matosevic (Marinko Matošević, /sh/; born 8 August 1985) is a retired Australian professional tennis player.
-His career-high singles ranking is World No. 39, which he achieved in February 2013.
+Marinko Matosevic (Marinko Matošević, /sh/; born 8 August 1985) is an Australian former professional tennis player and coach.
+His career-high singles ranking was World No. 39, which he achieved in February 2013.

-Matosevic defeated top players including Milos Raonic, Marin Čilić, Nikolay Davydenko, Jo-Wilfried Tsonga and John Isner.

-Fans referred to Matosevic affectionately through his nickname "mad dog".
+Matosevic is currently serving a four-year ban set to expire in March 2030 for multiple anti-doping rule violations.

 Personal life

-Matosevic was born in Jajce, Bosnia and Herzegovina.
-He is of Croat descent.
-During his childhood, Matosevic's parents, Branko and Ljubica, moved the family to Melbourne, Australia and he competed for his adopted country during his career.
-While growing up he played soccer along with tennis and is a fan of cricketer Shane Warne as well as following the Sydney Swans in the Australian Football League.
+Matosevic was born in Jajce, Bosnia and Herzegovina, and is of Croat descent.
+During his childhood, Matosevic's parents, Branko and Ljubica, moved the family to Melbourne, Australia, and he competed for his adopted country during his career.
+While growing up, he played soccer, along with tennis, and is a fan of cricketer Shane Warne, as well as following the Sydney Swans in the Australian Football League.